Synacor-LA/Synacor-Engineer-Code-Challenge/README.md

 The Fetch Api uses promises and promise chains, avoiding the callback pyramid of doom || future callback hell(XMLHttp solution).

 Exercised implementing ES6 modules in the html script without the need for Babel or Webpack.
-Although I could have just inserted the url's in the fetch call, it was fun to implement.
+Although I could have just inserted the url's in the fetch call, it was good practice.